-Why and how were Titanic and its sister ships, Britannic and Olympic, built in Belfast?
-What about the designs, personal stories, artifacts, and myths?
+Why and how were Titanic and its sister ships, Britannic and Olympic, built-in Belfast?
+What about the designs, personal stories, artefacts, and myths?
 You will find the answer to these questions at the Transport Museum.

 Olympic, Titanic and Britannic concept that referred to three ships appeared in 1907.
 At the exhibition, you will be introduced to the stunning design of the greatest ship of its kind at the time.